mworion/MountWizzard4/docs/source/mechanics/cables.rst

 ethernet cat6 wire.,nothing else.
 So there is no USB connection outside the OTA on top of the setup.
 I tried to use cable as short as possible.

-For cable management I did some brackets and sliders with my 3D printer.
+For cable management I did some brackets and sliders with my 3D printer. for the used parts you find the 3D STL files on https://github.com/mworion/MountWizzard4/tree/master/3D_Models

 OTA to Mount
 ------------